Xia0ben/rosdocked/README.md

 The following instructions are inspired by the [official getting started tutorial](http://wiki.ros.org/pepper/Tutorials).

-Finally, to get started with Pepper, once the container is launched and you are sshed in it start a roscore :
+To get started with Pepper, once you are on the same network as Pepper and know its IP address (quickly press the power button on its chest for it to spell it and ping this address), the container is launched and you are sshed in it start a roscore :

 ```
 # Inside the container